gamesolids/unity_tools/README.md

 ## Usage

-After importing the tools into a Unity project, menu items and context actions are available under:
+After importing the tools into a Unity project, menu items and context actions are available under `Tools > GameSolids`

-- `GameSolids`

-## Included Tools
+## Tools

 ### InspectorHistory
-Allows forward/backward navigation of selected objects.
+- Allows forward/backward navigation of selected objects.
 Fits nicely above or below the inspector window.

 ### FindMaterialSubmeshMismatches
-A utility script that scans structure of imported models and identifies any where there are more materials than submeshes.
+- A utility script that scans structure of imported models and identifies any where there are more materials than submeshes.

-Unity will trigger a warning about the mismatch, but convieniently doesn't say which submesh is causing performance issues.
+> Unity will trigger a warning about the mismatch, but convieniently doesn't say which submesh is causing performance issues.

 ### ConvertMaterialToUrpComplexLit
-A tool to help convert materials to URP Complex Lit shader.
+- A tool to help convert materials to URP Complex Lit shader.
 More useful several years ago.

 ### AdditionalShortcuts
-Editor shortcuts to clear scale `[Alt+S]` or rotation `[Alt+R]` of an object.
+- Editor shortcuts to clear scale `[Alt+S]` or rotation `[Alt+R]` of an object.
 Also a nice template to add more.

 ## Notes